derekjwilliams/covid-19-graphql/README.md

 - [x] Data Loader for Global JSONB Data
 - [ ] Automatic Incremental Loading of New Data from GitHub (e.g. WHO, JohnsHopkins, Apple Mobility Services)
 - [ ] Apollo Federation to Provide Unified Service (e.g. WHO, JohnsHopkins, Apple Mobility Services)
-- [ ] TimeScale DB (Timescaledb Postgres 12 Support is in prerelease, use Postgresql 11 in Docker for now)
+- [ ] TimeScale DB (Note: TimescaleDB support not present on AWS, however it may be possible to use AWS Timestream, or the TimescaleDB service)
 - [x] Apple Mobility Schema
 - [x] Apple Mobility Data Loaders
 - [x] ISO country codes, and country centroids in Apple Mobility Data